golioth/docs/docs/guides/nrf91-quickstart/4-nrf91-flash-sample.md

 }
 ```

-If you're familiar with Zephyr you may recognized the `LOG_*` functions.
-That's because Golioth tries to use Zephyr APIs whenever it can.
-In this instance, the Logging Device Service is a cloud-enabled backend for Zephyr's [logging](https://docs.zephyrproject.org/latest/reference/logging/index.html) library.
-In this way, Golioth can reuse well-tested libraries, reduce the size through shared code and feel idiomatic to developers who are comfortable with Zephyr.

 ### Building `hello`

-Samples can be found in the Zephyr SDK in the folder `modules/lib/golioth/samples`.
+Samples can be found in the nRF Connect SDK ('zephyr-nrf') in the folder `modules/lib/golioth/samples`.
 We recommend running the commands below from the `modules/lib/golioth` folder.

 ```
-cd ~/zephyrproject/modules/lib/golioth
+cd ~/zephyr-nrf/modules/lib/golioth
 ```

 Zephyr uses [Kconfig](https://docs.zephyrproject.org/latest/guides/kconfig/index.html) to manage build settings at scale.
 Kconfig values can be set a number of ways but for this example we'll take a simple route by modifying `prj.conf`.